-Turning to the notice procedure, the parties have selected Phoenix Settlement Administrator as the settlement administrator.
-The administrator will mail the notice packet within 15 business days of preliminary approval, after updating class members addresses using the National Change of Address database.
-The administrator will skip-trace and re-mail all returned, undelivered mail within 5 days.
-Class members who receive a re-mailed notice will have at least 15 days from re-mailing to respond.
+Turning to the notice procedure, the parties have selected Phoenix Settlement Administrators as the settlement administrator.
+The administrator will mail the notice packet within 35 calendar days of preliminary approval after updating class members' addresses using the National Change of Address Database.
+Any returned notices will be re-mailed to any forwarding address provided or located using a skip-trace or other search.
+Class members who receive a re-mailed notice will have an additional 15 days to respond.
 These notice procedures are appropriate and are approved.